saif01/s_h_digiliftpro_com/README.md

 ## 📝 Notes

-- This is a foundational structure that can be expanded
+- **DigiLiftPro Platform**: This platform is specifically designed for DigiLiftPro digital services business
+- **Focus Areas**: Website development, SEO optimization, web asset management, email services, and ongoing support
-- All core models and relationships are set up
+- All core models and relationships are set up and configured
 - Additional features can be added incrementally
 - The platform is designed to be modular and configurable
-- Product management includes comprehensive features for industrial/tech product websites
+- Products & Projects management includes comprehensive project showcase features
 - File uploads are stored in `public/uploads/{folder}/` for easy access
 - Dashboard includes AI-powered insights and real-time analytics
 - All charts use Chart.js for modern, interactive visualizations
-- Product reviews support guest submissions with automatic spam protection
-- Product ratings are automatically calculated from approved reviews
-- Review moderation system with approve/reject workflow
+- Project showcase supports detailed specifications, technology stacks, and case studies
+- Services are organized into 5 main categories (Website Development, SEO, Asset Management, Email Services, Maintenance)
+- Contact form creates leads automatically for business inquiries
+- Newsletter subscription for marketing campaigns and updates

 ## 🛠️ Development